bioinformatics-training/intro-machine-learning-2017/docs/03-logistic-regression.md

 library(DEtime)
 ```

 Within {DEtime}, we can call the function {DEtime_rank} to calculate marginal likelihood ratios for two time series, similar to our application in the previous section.
-Note that here the hyperparameters are optimised by gradient search rather than grid searches.
+Note that here, the hyperparameters are optimised by gradient search rather than grid searches.

 ```r